spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   Switch to select whether or not to run 1d residual fringe correction on the extracted 1d spectrum (MIRI MRS only).
 Default is ``False``.

+``--ifu_set_srctype``
+  A string that can be used to override the extraction method for the source_type given by the SRCTYPE keyword.
+The allowed values are POINT and EXTENDED.
+The SRCTYPE keyword is not changed, instead the extraction method used is based on this parameter setting.
+This is only allowed for IFU data.

+``ifu_rscale``
+   A float designating the number of PSF FWHMs to use for the extraction radius.
+This is  MIRI MRS only paramenter.
+Values accepted are between 0.5 to 3.0.
+The default extraction size is set to 2 * FWHM.
+Values below 2 will result in a smaller radius, a value of 2 results in no change to radius and a value above 2 results in a larger extraction radius.

 ``--soss_atoca``
   This is a NIRISS-SOSS algorithm-specific parameter; if True, use the ATOCA algorithm to treat order contamination.
 Default is ``True``.